pdn4kd/solid-lamp/README.md

 As of 2020-11-24, mag_graphs5.py expands this to 3 blackbodies (2700 K, 3000 K, 6500 K) to compare with typical LED sources that simulate them, as well as replacing f_λ with photons/m²/s.
 This risks giving innacurate impressions, since you're not getting a true 6500 K blackbody without looking at a star!

+As of 2020-12-01, mag_graphs6.py replaces F_λ values with photons/m²/s ones.

+wavelength_ranges.py looks for overlaps in the various filter systems that we're considering.

 # Comparison with physical sources
 Incandecent bulbs are more or less comparable to blackbodies over a large range.
 LED sources (eg: Gamma Scientific SpectralLED RS-7-1 can fake it over a somewhat narrower range.
 In particular, it focuses on 380 to 1000 nm, which may present issues with eg: Johnson U band, and 2MASS JHK.
 This source is also insufficiently rugged for spacecraft operations, and has a bunch of precision angular limitations that would have to be considered.